The moment you realize your stress system is broken

 Definition: Workspace design for stress management means arranging your physical environment to reduce sensory triggers that keep your nervous system in alert mode, so calm becomes the default state rather than something you have to actively achieve.

 Why it works: Visual clutter, unpredictable noise, and temperature extremes all activate your threat-detection system continuously, consuming attentional resources that would otherwise support focused, calm work.
 Environmental psychology research shows that physical space directly impacts stress, focus, and mood.
-Removing visual clutter measurably reduces cognitive load, and controlling acoustic environment reduces catecholamine stress markers such as epinephrine [7].
-Your environment should require minimal willpower to manage stress – design it to make calm the default rather than an achievement requiring effort.
+Removing visual clutter reduces cognitive load, and Gary Evans and Dana Johnson’s study of open-office conditions documents that uncontrolled noise is a measurable workplace stressor [7].
+Your environment should require minimal willpower to manage stress, so design it to make calm the default rather than an achievement requiring effort.

 Implementation: Start with workspace decluttering.
 Remove items you do not use.
 Organize remaining items by frequency of use.
 Add one element that supports calm – a plant, soft lighting, or white noise machine.
 Observe your stress level change without doing anything else differently.